irmen/prog8/docs/source/programming.rst

     The return value is just a simple uword address so it cannot be used as an array in your program.
     You can only treat it as a pointer or use it in inline assembly.

-callfar(bank, address, argumentaddress)      ; NOTE: specific to cx16 target for now
+callfar(bank, address, argumentword) -> uword     ; NOTE: specific to cx16 target for now
-    Calls an assembly routine in another ram-bank on the Commander X16 (using the ``jsrfar`` routine) The banked RAM is located in the address range $A000-$BFFF (8 kilobyte), but you can specify any address in system ram (why this can be useful is explained at the end of this paragraph) The third argument can be used to designate the memory address of an argument for the routine; it will be loaded into the A register and will receive the result value returned by the routine in the A register.
-If you leave this at zero, no argument passing will be done.
-    If the routine requires different arguments or return values, ``callfar`` cannot be used and you'll have to set up a call to ``jsrfar`` yourself to process this.
-    Note: the address can be a variable or other expression, which allows you to use ``callfar`` with bank 0 to do an indirect JSR to a subroutine whose address can vary (jump table, etc.  ``goto`` can do an indirect JMP to a variable address): ``callfar(0, &routine, &argument)``
-    This is not very efficient though, so maybe you should write a small piece of inline assembly for this instead.

-callrom(bank, address, argumentaddress)      ; NOTE: specific to cx16 target for now
-    Calls an assembly routine in another rom-bank on the Commander X16 The banked ROM is located in the address range $C000-$FFFF (16 kilobyte).
+    Calls an assembly routine in another bank on the Commander X16 (using its ``jsrfar`` routine) Be aware that ram OR rom bank may be changed depending on the address it jumps to!
-    There are 32 banks (0 to 31).
-    The third argument can be used to designate the memory address of an argument for the routine; it will be loaded into the A register and will receive the result value returned by the routine in the A register.
-If you leave this at zero, no argument passing will be done.
-    If the routine requires different arguments or return values, ``callrom`` cannot be used and you'll have to set up a call in assembly code yourself that handles the banking and argument/returnvalues.
+    The argumentword will be loaded into the A+Y registers before calling the routine.
+    The uword value that the routine returns in the A+Y registers, will be returned.
+    NOTE: this routine is very inefficient so don't use it to call often.

 syscall(callnr), syscall1(callnr, arg), syscall2(callnr, arg1, arg2), syscall3(callnr, arg1, arg2, arg3)
     Functions for doing a system call on targets that support this.
 Currently no actual target